 Burgas

-The demographic indicators place Burgas district among the top three in the country.
-In 2022, the results of the students in the district in the external examination in mathematics at the end of 7th grade were relatively high.
-However, the average grades in the State matriculation exam in Bulgarian language and literature showed a decline.
-Healthcare in the district suffers from a shortage of doctors and hospital beds.
-Crime rates are falling but remain above the national average.
-The share of waste handed over for treatment and recycling is relatively high.
-Visits to various cultural events have shown an increase.
+The demographic indicators place Burgas district among the top four in the country.
+In 2024, the results of the students in the district in the NEA in mathematics at the end of 7th grade were relatively high.
+However, the average grade in the State matriculation exam in Bulgarian language and literature continues to be relatively low.
+Healthcare in the district is still suffering from a shortage of GPs.
+The crime rate is rising and remains above the national average.
+The share of forest area is high.
+Burgas is the district with the highest rating in the culture and tourism sector.

 Download reports from preivious years: